Billi is a registered dietitian nutritionist & has been helping people make better food choices for 20 yr.

-Nearly Everyone Battles Food Cravings
+Everyone Battles Food Cravings

 Multiple studies confirm we all battle with food cravings at some time.
 You wake up late, grab the coffee and muffin on your way out the door to eat in the car, and at 3 pm it hits you.
-You NEED chocolate.
+You need chocolate.
 We don't all crave the same foods, but there are some consistent reasons food cravings occur.

 Time Plays a Role in Managing Food Cravings

-Why, Why Do They Plague Us So?
+Why Do They Plague Us So?

-- Social engagements often stimulate food triggers: Eating out with friends, hanging at a party.
+- Social engagements often stimulate food triggers: Eating out with friends, or hanging out at a party.
 It may be conscious or subconscious, but our habits set up food triggers.
 If you snack in the evening while watching TV, or eat breakfast in the car, your brain associates those behaviors with the pleasure of food.
 So every time you get in the car, your brain starts looking for the chips.

 - We may be truly hungry, especially if we have had a few days of reducing calories or restricting whole food groups.
 Calorie restriction and forbidding foods may lead to food obsession and binge eating.
 If we allow ourselves to get overly hungry, there is an increase in ghrelin and a reduction in leptin.
 This sets the stage for food cravings and overeating.